BrunoFrancesco97/Software_Architectures/Task 3/backend/server/README.md

 This allows the server to easiliy duplicate containers through Kubernetees like softwares if an heavy load of requests is received.

-Also, Flask is used since it provides it has an efficient API system and also it has all advantages Python language offers, such as the infinite amount of libraries a developer can use.
+Also, Flask is used since it provides an efficient API building system and also it has all advantages Python language offers, such as the infinite amount of libraries a developer can use.

 ## Description of the API